Antique needle case, hand embroidery with human hair

 Our hair holds the stories of our genetic inheritance, both in terms of scientific analysis and also who we know we ‘got our hair from’.

-Donor’s stories are below the images with more to be added shortly.
+Donor’s stories are below the images with more to be added soon.

 11 & 12.
 Tessa and daughter Tilly